brettgullan/docker-craftcms/README.md

 This repo provides a basic 'drop-in' web development runtime for Craft CMS.

-It is not intended to provide a production-quality environment, it does not download or install Craft CMS, nor install or update dependencies, back up your database or any other bells and whistles.
+It is not intended to provide a production-quality environment, it does not download or install Craft CMS, nor install or update plugins or dependencies, back up your database or any other bells and whistles.

 ## So what does it do?

 The idea behind this boilerplate is to provide a minimal, but flexible, stack for running a local Craft CMS development environment.
 Web server, PHP and database.

-The basic `docker-compose.yml` file configures and runs separate Apache, PHP-FPM and MySQL services.
+The basic `docker-compose.yml` file configures and runs separate Apache, PHP-FPM and MySQL services, using minimal defaults and volume mappings.
+Just enough to get you going.

 Thus, with minimal Docker experience, it is easy to reconfigure an environment to use Postgres, or Nginx if desired.
+Or to add Redis support or whatever else you might need.

 Check out the `use-nginx` branch of this repo for a boilerplate that uses Nginx instead of Apache.